yzhao20/MIT-Opencourse-6.0001/README.md

 As no official solution available, please check out mine.
 I would be happy to discuss the details if you have a different or more efficient solution.

-Some important areas are covered as follows:
+Some important topics are covered as follows:

 ##### 1. Branching and Iteration
 ##### 2. Intro. to Algorithm